 The Foundation for Sarcoidosis Research (FSR) is pleased to announce the opening of a new grant opportunity for physicians and researchers interested in the sarcoidosis space.
 This opportunity is the latest of FSR’s pilot grant program, which began in 2018.
 FSR is excited to provide $25,000 in support of innovative sarcoidosis research.
 This opportunity allows for researchers to apply with an existing or new project.
-To apply click here.
-The application window starts on April 3, 2023, and will close on July 15, 2023.

 The Foundation for Sarcoidosis Research to provide $50,000 in Sarcoidosis Research Funding Exploring Environmental Causes of Sarcoidosis and for Identifying Neurosarc Biomarkers